Malaysia's youth have power they won't use

 At University Malaya, one of Malaysia's top public universities, for example, you wouldn't be able to tell that national elections are only days away.

-Outside the university's gates, election fever is palpable with multicoloured flags lining the streets and fences - but on campus things are so quite you wouldn't be able to tell elections are just days away.
+Outside the university's gates, election fever is palpable with multicoloured flags lining the streets and fences - but on campus things are so quiet you wouldn't be able to tell elections are just days away.

 Students at the university, such as Nur Hanifah, 22, and Nurul Syazwani, 23, say political discussions, or organisations, are a rarity on campus.